 Cyber Information Sharing - Beyond Detect

-Threat information sharing is recognized as an important and evolving topic within cyber security.
-The need for organizations to collaborate for the protection of IT systems is in part driven by the highly collaborative and diverse ecosystem of threat actors, with an ever greater overlap of tools, techniques and teams targeting public and private sectors alike.
-Where organizations effectively share experiences and insights that may be unique to them, broader communities can benefit at scale –a rising tide lifts all boats.
+Threat information sharing is recognised as an important and evolving topic within cyber security.
+The need for organisations to collaborate for the protection of IT systems is in part driven by the highly collaborative and diverse ecosystem of threat actors, with an ever greater overlap of tools, techniques and teams targeting public and private sectors alike.
+Where organisations effectively share experiences and insights that may be unique to them, broader communities can benefit at scale –a rising tide lifts all boats.

 Calls continue for government, or specifically NCSC, to share more advanced threat intelligence given their unique visibility of the evolving threat landscape.
 However balancing the risks associated with information disclosure relating to both vulnerabilities and evolving adversary capabilities will always create a practical limit to both the speed and extent to which this can be done.